Hypostasis of the Archons: Egyptian

-The imagery of Zoe breathing a fiery angel and sending Yaldabaoth to Tartarus may have been inspired by Egyptian coffin texts, such as Spell 575 and 937.
+The imagery of Zoe breathing a fiery angel and sending Yaldabaoth to Tartarus may have been inspired by coffin texts of Ancient Egypt, such as Spell 575 and 937.
 The language Norea uses when speaking to the archons also recalls magic spells from Egyptian sources.
 Adam's words to Eve are reminiscent of aretologies around Isis.
-The archons have animal heads, similar to Egyptian deities.
+The archons have animal heads, similar to Ancient Egyptian deities.

 Jewish

 In addition to the Book of Genesis, Hypostasis draws heavily from Enoch traditions, particularly the Book of Enoch.
 According to 1 Enoch, the Great Flood was a response to the Sons of God having sex with human women and defiling humanity.
 Hypostasis builds on this tradition in its central motif of archons attempting to rape Norea and Eve.
-Hypostasis prophesies the downfall of the archons using language that recalls 1 Enoch 12:6, and its description of a flaming angel banishing Yaldbaoth to Tartaros mirrors similar imagery in 1 Enoch.
+Hypostasis prophesies the downfall of the archons using language that recalls 1 Enoch 12:6, and its description of a flaming angel banishing Yaldabaoth to Tartaros mirrors similar imagery in 1 Enoch.

 The identification of Cain as the son of the archons may have been inspired by Jewish midrashic traditions which considered him the son of Eve and Satan.
 These traditions are recorded in sources such as the later Targum Pseudo-Jonathan.

 Hypostasis of the Archons draws heavily on Jewish traditions and scripture, but often challenges or subverts them.
 Its retelling "characteristically 'inverts' the meaning of Genesis."
 Norea is not named in Genesis, but Birger A. Pearson identifies her as a reinterpretation of Naamah, noting that "her role as a seductress of the 'sons of God' has, in fact, been transposed in the gnostic literature, in a typically gnostic hermeneutical inversion".
 Samael takes the role of God, and his proclamation of divinity directly quotes Isaiah 45:6.
 Hypostasis rebukes this proclamation, and by extension rebukes Isaiah's view of God.

-These re-interpretations can be interpreted as anti-Jewish.
-However, John Turner argues that Hypostasis reflects an early version of Sethian Gnosticism rooted in "a disaffected and heterodox Judaism."
+These re-interpretations may be interpreted as anti-Jewish.
+John Turner argues that Hypostasis reflects an early version of Sethian Gnosticism rooted in "a disaffected and heterodox Judaism."
 Roger Bullard agrees that these inversions "[do] not necessarily give the document any anti-Jewish animus, however, in spite of Isaiah 46:9 being quoted as a self-proclamation of the jealous and inferior God of the Old Testament.
 Jews in some heterodox tradition, such as that handed down from the community at Elephantine, could even have had a hand in the formation of this tradition, and probably did."

 Roel van den Broek interprets Sabaoth's repentance and elevation to heaven "an attempt to make the gnostic interpretation of the Jewish Bible more acceptable for Jews."
 Ross Kraemer argues that Hypostasis closely parallels the "unambiguously Jewish" text Joseph and Aseneth.